swcarpentry/python-novice-inflammation/_episodes/08-func.md

 ~~~
 def offset_mean(data, target_mean_value):
-    '''Return a new array containing the original data
+    """Return a new array containing the original data
-       with its mean offset to match the desired value.'''
+       with its mean offset to match the desired value."""
     return (data - numpy.mean(data)) + target_mean_value
 ~~~
 {: .language-python}